csun-carelab/csun-carelab.github.io/research/index.md

 ---
 title: Research
 nav:
-  order: 2
+  order: 1
   tooltip: Research directions of our lab!
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-road" %}Research Directions

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Each of our projects focuses on one or more of three elements: the *robot*, the *algorithm* that drives the robot, or the *human* that interacts with the robot.
+You can click on any of the buttons below to sort our research based its key element.

+{% include tags.html tags="publication, resource, website" %}

+{% include search-info.html %}

 {% include section.html %}

-## Highlighted
+## Current

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include list.html component="card" data="projects" filter="group == 'current'" %}

 {% include section.html %}

-## All
+## Previous

-{% include search-box.html %}

-{% include search-info.html %}

-{% include list.html data="citations" component="citation" style="rich" %}
+{% include list.html component="card" data="projects" filter="!group" style="small" %}